 You Culture will then be the blueprint of “What”, “Why” and “How” you do things…now, and long into the future, helping your employees and company to reach its full potential.

 Dr. David “Doc” Vik is the founder and CEO of The Culture King and was the Culture Coach at Zappos.com (2005-2010), where he helped drive their company culture.
-He is the author of .
-For more information, please visit .
+He is the author of The Culture Secret: How to Empower People and Companies No Matter What You Sell.
+For more information, please visit www.TheCultureKing.com.